 Will Credit Counseling Help You?

-If you are struggling with credit card debt and experiencing a financial or personal hardship, you're not alone.
-Today, more and more individuals in Alabama and across the country are also overwhelmed with credit cards and other unsecured debts such as medical bills, store cards and gas cards, and may be considering credit counseling.
-In fact, if you are in serious debt and are considering bankruptcy, you are now required to undergo credit counseling before filing for bankruptcy.
+These days, more and more individuals in Alabama and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+If unmanageable credit card is also a reality for you, you may be seriously considering credit counseling.
+In fact, if you have a serious level of debt and are also considering bankruptcy, it's now required that you undergo credit counseling prior to filing for bankruptcy.

-If you are experiencing a financial hardship and need to explore your debt relief options, answer a few, simple questions and request your free debt relief evaluation and savings estimate at no obligation.
+If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.

 How Does Credit Counseling Work?

-Credit counseling agencies also help provide debt relief by working with debtors to establish a debt management plan, also known as a DMP.
-Typically, debt management plans could provide debt relief by:
+Credit counseling agencies may also help provide debt relief by working with debtors to establish a debt management plan, also known as a DMP.
+Debt Management Plans could provide debt relief by:

 - Lowering monthly payments